The ALICE experiment: a journey through QCD: QCD studies with high- processes in pp collisions

 ALICE has measured the invariant differential cross sections of inclusive neutral pion and eta meson production at centre-of-mass energies $\sqrt{s} = 0.9,~2.76,~7$, and $8$~TeV, covering a maximum transverse momentum range of $0.3 <\pT<200$~\GeVc ~\cite{Abelev:2012cn,Abelev:2014ypa,Acharya:2017hyu,Acharya:2017tlv}.
 Figure~\ref{fig:MesonRatioWithNLO} shows the ratio of the measured cross sections to the fit performed with the two-component model (TCM) proposed in Ref.~\cite{Bylinkin:2015xya}, which describes the spectra of the $\pi^0$ and $\eta$ meson over the full \pT{} range at all energies.
 The invariant differential production cross sections are compared with NLO pQCD calculations~\cite{deFlorian:2014xna,Aidala:2010bn} using MSTW08 (PDF)~\cite{Martin:2009iq} with DSS14 (FF)~\cite{deFlorian:2014xna} for $\pi^{0}$ and CTEQ6M5 (PDF)~\cite{Tung:2006tb} with AESSS (FF)~\cite{Aidala:2010bn} for the $\eta$ meson.
 The same scale value $\mu$ ($0.5\pT < \mu < 2\pT$) is chosen for the factorisation, renormalisation, and fragmentation scales used in the NLO pQCD calculations.
 The variations of the $\mu$ values reflect the uncertainty of the NLO pQCD calculation.

 For the $\pi^{0}$, the combination of the NLO PDF, production cross section, and FF describes the RHIC data~\cite{Adare:2015ozj} and the lowest energy LHC data at $\sqrt{s} = 0.9$~TeV~\cite{Abelev:2012cn} rather well, whereas at $\sqrt{s}=2.76$~TeV pQCD overpredicts the data by 30\% at moderate \pT\ and describes the data at higher \pT~\cite{Acharya:2017hyu}.
 For all $\mu$ values, these calculations overestimate the measured cross sections for both $\pi^{0}$ and $\eta$ mesons for all centre-of-mass energies above $\sqrt{s} = 2.76$~TeV, although better description of data is achieved for $\mu=2\pT$, for which calculations overestimate the data by $10$--$40\%$, depending on \pT.
-This suggests that higher order corrections are necessary to describe the data.
+This suggests that higher order corrections are necessary to describe the data, as already argued when considering inclusive full jet cross sections for small value of cone radius.
 It has to be noted that FF uncertainties in the NLO pQCD calculations have been considerably reduced after including the published $\pi^{0}$ measurement at $\sqrt{s}=7$~TeV~\cite{Abelev:2012cn} in the calculation of DSS14.
 Including precise new data for $\eta$ meson production measured at $\sqrt{s}=2.76$, $7$, and $8$~TeV~\cite{Acharya:2017hyu,Abelev:2012cn} will also help to considerably reduce fragmentation function uncertainties in this case.

 In addition, the neutral meson measurements are compared to PYTHIA~8~\cite{Sjostrand:2014zea} Monash~2013 tune~\cite{Skands:2014pea}.
 PYTHIA reproduces the $\pi^{0}$ spectrum well at the two lower centre-of-mass energies, while it overpredicts the data by 10--20\% for $\sqrt{s} = 7$ and $8$~TeV.
 Concerning the $\eta$ meson, the Monash~2013 tune reproduces the measured spectra for $\pT>1.5$~\GeVc{} within uncertainties at all energies.
 At lower transverse momenta it deviates significantly in magnitude and shape from data.
 Consequently, at higher transverse momenta, the $\eta/\pi^0$ ratio is underestimated by about 10--15\% in this PYTHIA~8 tune.
 The tuning parameters of the soft QCD part of PYTHIA apparently fail to describe the measured $\eta$ meson spectrum below $\pT<1.5$~\GeVc, whereas further tension is observed up to $\pT\approx3.5$~\GeVc~\cite{Acharya:2017tlv}.
 This suggests that these data will provide significant constraints on fragmentation functions and for modeling of hadronisation effects in MC event generators.